 Yeah, I think it just depends on the minute.
-You know, there’s some times that I just go, I can’t believe this, this is my life, you know, and there are other times that you still the same person who I fell in love with, you know, we’ve been together for 33 years.
+You know, there are some times that I just go, I can’t believe this, this is my life, you know, and there are other times that you are still the same person who I fell in love with, you know, we’ve been together for 33 years.
 And that hasn’t changed, you know, and he’s in there years in there.
 And it comes out once in a while, not verbally, but it comes out in another way.
 So, yeah, it’s been I must say, this is probably the biggest challenge I’ve ever experienced in my life ever.

 Bill Gasiamis 12:10

 Royce Morales 12:11

 Bill Gasiamis 12:11

 So what’s interesting, and what I’d like to do is try to paint a picture for people about you know what carers go through, because I imagine now you’ve become his carer.
 So how has that impacted your life as well, I imagine the two of you would have been actively working, bringing an income in and now this is a completely different situation four years later.
 So I imagined that Michale is no longer able to earn an income and now you’re his carer, how has that shifted everything?